 The 2019 mission explored the use of auto-gyro descent control of a science payload when released from the launch vehicle.
 The CanSat consisted of two parts, the science payload and the container to protect the science payload as it is deployed from the rocket.

 As the science payload descends under auto-gryo control, the payload transmitted telemetry from sensors that track altitude using air pressure, external temperature, battery voltage, GPS position, pitch and roll and auto-gyro blade spin rate.
-When the science payload landed, all telemetry transmission stopped and a locating audio beacon is activated.
+When the science payload lands, all telemetry transmission stops and a locating audio beacon is activated.